wrightjd5/washingtonStatePoverty/readme.md

 ## About

-This interactive map visualizes the number of people in poverty per county in Washington, overlaying the distribution of discount and charity stores.
+This interactive map visualizes the number of children ages 0-17 in poverty per county in Washington, overlaying the distribution of discount and charity stores.
 The map provides a comprehensive view of poverty statistics and store locations to aid in understanding the socio-economic landscape.

 ## How to Use